mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Sometimes code review notes leave too much to interpretation.
 When you receive a note like, "This function is confusing," you probably wonder what "confusing" means, exactly.
 Is the function too long?
 Is the name unclear?
 Does it require more documentation?

-For a long time, I struggled with these notes because it's hard to solicit clarification without sounding defensive.
-My instinct is to ask, "what's confusing about it?" but that can come across as grouchy.
+For a long time, I struggled with notes like these because it was hard to clarify them without sounding defensive.
+My instinct was to ask, "what's confusing about it?" but that could come across as grouchy.

 Once, I unintentionally gave a teammate a vague note, and they responded in a way that I found fantastically disarming: